What Every Parent Needs to Know About Childhood Cancer, According to a Paediatric Specialist

 Our Consultant Paediatrician and Paediatric Haematologist and Oncologist, Dr Yap Tsiao Yi, share important insights about cancer in children and what all parents need to know about this disease.

-Young children commonly fall sick, especially during their early years.
-However, parents should be more alert when symptoms are persistent, unexplained, or repeatedly recurring.
+However, Dr Yap shares that parents should be more alert when symptoms are persistent, unexplained, or repeatedly recurring.
+Some of the signs and symptoms that parents should watch for include:

 - Prolonged or repeated fever without clear signs of infection